diegomad14/jira2notion/README.md

 -   📑 **Structured Logging**: rotating logs stored in file and console for monitoring and debugging.

+### 🗂️ Multiple Project Synchronization

+-   Define a `projects` list in `app/config.py` containing the Jira key, Notion database ID, and a project-specific JQL filter.
+-   The `get_new_issues` and `get_updated_issues` functions combine the
+    time window with the project's filter to build the final JQL query.
+-   The entry point iterates over this list and synchronizes each project independently, tracking the last processed issue for each one.

 ------------------------------------------------------------------------

 ## 🏗️ System Architecture